mdnaim2004/mdnaim2004/README.md

 I enjoy trying out new tools, understanding how systems work, and building small practical projects to improve my skills.
 I like experimenting with ideas and solving problems that help me think in a real-world way and understand technology more clearly.
 Right now, I’m focusing on learning new concepts, exploring how different technologies connect, and building things that actually work in real scenarios.
-I’m trying to grow step by step by learning, practicing, and applying what I know to simple real-world problems.
+I’m trying to grow step by step by learning, practicing, <br></br>and applying what I know to simple real-world problems.